sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 Take a peek inside the resultant `Greetings` directory and you'll see the command generated a minimal distribution for your `Greetings` module.
-Now you can go in and edit this "skeleton" or "bare-bones" distribution and add some flesh to it with custom code, tests, documentation, etc. But what you have now could technically be installed to your local machine as a distribution, albeit a rather useless one.
+Now you can go in and edit this "skeleton" or "bare-bones" distribution and add some flesh to it with custom code, tests, documentation, etc. But what `h2xs` generated for you without any modifications could technically be installed to your local machine as a distribution, albeit a rather useless one.

 Another widely used tool for starting distributions is the more straightfowardly named, `Module::Starter` which provides more command line options than `h2xs`